-Temperament: The American Bulldog is affectionate toward children, but they should be taught at a young age how to properly behave around them (in return children need to be taught how to behave around dogs).
+The American Bulldog is affectionate toward children, but they should be taught at a young age how to properly behave around them (in return children must to be taught how to behave around dogs).
 American Bulldogs can be somewhat standoffish around strangers and should be properly socialized when young.
 They are known for their great versatility as working dogs as well.
 They are able to learn many different things, but they can be very independent.
 They are obstinate, dominant and willful, which sometimes leads to them wanting to be the boss in situations.
-So as an owner you must be consistent, firm and always mean what you say.
+So as an owner you must be consistentfirm and always mean what you say.

 Size: (National Kennel Club American Bulldog Breed Standard)